MaNIKa-Learning-Team/art-restoration-ai/README.md

 ### Virtual Inpainting
 For the virtual inpainting component of the pipeline, the study explored three approaches, each representing a different level of algorithmic complexity and computational requirements:
 - OpenCV Inpainting: This classical computer vision method fills in damaged regions by propagating information from surrounding pixels.
 It is fast and simple to implement, but is best suited for repairing small, localized defects where nearby texture can be effectively extended.
 In this study, OpenCV’s Telea algorithm was used.
 - LaMa (Large Mask Inpainting): LaMa is a deep learning-based inpainting model designed to handle large and complex missing regions.
 It combines convolutional layers with Fast Fourier Convolution (FFC) blocks, allowing the model to capture both local and global image context.
-In this study, a pretrained LaMa model was used to provide an out-of-the-box performance benchmark.
+In this study, a pretrained LaMa model was used to provide an out-of-the-box performance benchmark (advimman, 2021).
 - DeepFill v2: DeepFill v2 is a Generative Adversarial Network (GAN)-based model specifically designed for image inpainting.
 It consists of two main components: a Generator, which synthesizes plausible content for the missing regions, and a Discriminator, which evaluates the realism of the generated output.
-The two components are trained adversarially — the Generator progressively improves its outputs to fool the Discriminator, resulting in increasingly refined and realistic inpainted images.
+The two components are trained adversarially — the Generator progressively improves its outputs to fool the Discriminator, resulting in increasingly refined and realistic inpainted images (nipponjo, 2020).
 In this project, DeepFill v2 was trained on the project’s dataset under limited compute constraints.

 ## Results
 ### Damage Detection